Best Toys for Wire Fox Terrier

 Physical Exercise Recommendations for Wire Fox Terrier

 Physical activity for Wire Fox Terrier should reflect their high exercise needs and Small to Medium (15-19 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Wire Fox Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for the fatigue cues — heavy breathing, slowing pace, resistance to continuing, lying down during activity.
 Wire Fox Terrier dogs with friendly, bold, independent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Wire Fox Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Wire Fox Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Wire Fox Terrier